azsk/DevOpsKit-docs/08-Advanced-Features/Readme.md

 Follow these steps to try out AzSK in Power Shell Core

-	1. Install power shell core in your machine using the this [link] (https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-6).
+	1. Install power shell core in your machine using the this [link](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-6).
 	2. Open power shell console (e.g. In Linux, run pwsh to open).
 	3. Install AzSK module using the below command "Install-Module AzSK-RequiredVersion 3.13.0"